mrdamien/wheat-router/README.md

 ## Patterns

-Patterns are surrounded by curly braces, and have a few modifiers:
+Patterns are surrounded by curly braces.

 - A name, which must come first: {foobar}
-- A regex pattern can be specified, like: \d+
+- A regex pattern like: \d+ If no pattern is specified, ".+" is used.
 - Types can be 'int' or 'float' or 'string', or not specified (string).
+Int and float change the regex to match integers/floats respectively.

+## Optional patterns

+Optional Patterns are surrounded by square braces.

+For example:

+cat[ext:\.\w+] matches things like "cat.jpg" "cat.html" and "cat".

+Capturing groups () cannot be used in either required nor optional patterns.

+## String Interpretation

+Strings are interpreted. `foo_{bar}` is equivalent to `foo_{$bar}` in PHP.

-- A series of functions that can be used to sanitize/format URLS. /the-quick-brown-fox -> {title:strtoupper} -> THE-QUICK-BROWN-FOX.
+A series of functions that can be used to sanitize/format those variables.

+/the-quick-brown-fox -> {title:strtoupper} -> THE-QUICK-BROWN-FOX.
 More on this later.

     {foobar:\d+:int:intval}
     Name: foobar